guildantix/eq-nag/index.md

 ### Currently in Development

+- [ ] Death Recap - Detailed description of what killed you.
 - [ ] Creating a self-signed installation certificate.
 - [ ] Adding more organization options to the trigger library.
 - [ ] Quickshare to allow users to quickly share their triggers or installed packages with another player.